DataFire/Integrations/integrations/generated/google_sqladmin/README.md

   * binLogCoordinates [BinLogCoordinates](#binlogcoordinates)
   * destinationInstanceName `string`: Name of the Cloud SQL instance to be created as a clone.
   * kind `string`: This is always sql#cloneContext.
-  * pitrTimestampMs `string`: The epoch timestamp, in milliseconds, of the time to which a point-in-time recovery (PITR) is performed.
-PostgreSQL instances only.
-For MySQL instances, use the binLogCoordinates property.
+  * pitrTimestampMs `string`: Reserved for future use.

 ### Database
 * Database `object`: A database resource inside a Cloud SQL instance.